automl/DEHB/README.md

 ### Running DEHB in a parallel setting

 DEHB has been designed to interface a [Dask client](https://distributed.dask.org/en/latest/api.html#distributed.Client).
-DEHB can either create a Dask client during instantiation and close/kill the client during garbage colleciton.
+DEHB can either create a Dask client during instantiation and close/kill the client during garbage collection.
 Or a client can be passed as an argument during instantiation.

 * Setting `n_workers` during instantiation \